 The course of Ainu and Indigenous studies is not only a course of the Graduate School but also an educational unit of the Center for Ainu and Indigenous Studies established in 2007.
 In 2020, the center concluded a research agreement with the Ainu National Museum (in Shiraoi Town).
 In 2021, the Global Station for Ainu and Cultural Diversity Studies will be launched as a hub of international Indigenous studies.
 We are determined to cultivate human resources who can acquire profound knowledge and intellect related to Ainu, Indigenous peoples and cultural diversity in improved research environments as well as who can play an active role in the present and future society.

-- ISHIHARA Mai Assistant Professor
+- ISHIHARA Mai Associate Professor

 Research Fields: Cultural anthropology, indigenous research